-The Authority will obtain criminal conviction records from law enforcement agencies to screen applicants for program admissions.
-The Authority will request applicant families to submit a consent form signed by each adult household member for the release of criminal conviction records.
-The Authority must impose permanent bans, on two classes of applicants: (1) applicants who have been convicted of manufacturing methamphetamine on federally assisted property; and (2) applicants who are required to register as sex offenders for life in any state The Authority is required to perform criminal background checks necessary to determine whether any household member is subject to a lifetime registration requirement under a state sex offender programs in the state where the housing is located as well as any other state where the household member resided.
-The Authority will use Dru Sjodin National Sex Offender database and any other State Sex Offender database to screen applicants.
-The Authority will also ask whether the applicant or ay member of the applicant's household is subject to a lifetime registration requirement in any state.
-If the Authority proposes to deny assistance based on a criminal records or on lifetime sex offender registration information, the Authority will notify the household of the proposed action and will provide the subject of the record, a copy of the record and an opportunity to dispute the accuracy and relevance of the information.
+A. HAGC will obtain criminal conviction records from law enforcement agencies to screen applicants for Program admissions.
+HAGC will request applicant families to submit a consent form signed by each adult household member for the release of criminal conviction records.
+HAGC must impose permanent bans, on the following two (2) classes of applicants:

+- 1. applicants who have been convicted of manufacturing methamphetamine on federally assisted property; and - 2. applicants who are required to register as sex offenders for life in any state.
+HAGC is required to perform criminal background checks necessary to determine whether any household member is subject to a lifetime registration requirement under a state sex offender program in the state where the housing is located as well as any other state where the household member resided.
+HAGC will use the Dru Sjodin National Sex Offender database and any other state sex offender database to screen applicants.
+HAGC will also ask whether the applicant or any member of the applicant's household is subject to a lifetime registration requirement in any state.

+If HAGC proposes to deny assistance based on a criminal record or on lifetime sex offender registration information, HAGC will notify the household of the proposed action and will provide the subject of the record, a copy of the record and an opportunity to dispute the accuracy and relevance of the information.

-The Authority will also determine whether an applicant has ever been evicted from federally assisted housing for drug-related criminal activity.
-If such an eviction took place in the past three years, the applicant must be denied unless he can show either: (1) He/she has successfully completed drug rehabilitation, or (2) the circumstances that led to the prior eviction no longer exist (e.g., the death or incarceration of the person who committed the drug-related criminal activity).
-If, however, the eviction took place more than three years prior to the application, the Authority has the discretion to admit the applicant.
+- B. HAGC will also determine whether an applicant has ever been evicted from federally assisted housing for drug-related criminal activity.
+If such an eviction took place in the past three (3) years, the applicant must be denied unless he can show either: - 1.
+He/she has successfully completed drug rehabilitation; or - 2.
+The circumstances that led to the prior eviction no longer exist (e.g., the death or incarceration of the person who committed the drug-related criminal activity).

+If, however, the eviction took place more than three (3) years prior to the application, HAGC has the discretion to admit the applicant.
-Applicants who currently use illegal drugs or abuse alcohol are also prohibited.
-The Authority must deny admission where they have reasonable cause to believe that a household member's (1) illegal use of a controlled substance, (2) abuse of alcohol, or (3) pattern of illegal use of controlled substance or alcohol may interfere with the health, safety, or right to peaceful enjoyment of the premises by other residents.

-See The Authority's "One Strike and You're Out" Policy for a complete list of all prohibited activity resulting in a denial of assistance or termination of household and the Authority's Policy and Procedures governing denials/terminations on the basis of drug-related and other criminal activity.
+- C. Applicants who currently use illegal drugs or abuse alcohol are also prohibited.
+HAGC must deny admission where HAGC has reasonable cause to believe that a household member's (1) illegal use of a controlled substance, (2) abuse of alcohol, or (3) pattern of illegal use of controlled substance or alcohol may interfere with the health, safety, or right to peaceful enjoyment of the premises by other residents. - D. See HAGC's "One Strike and You're Out" Policy for a complete list of all prohibited activity resulting in a denial of assistance or termination of household and HAGC's policy and procedures governing denials/terminations on the basis of drug-related and other criminal activity.